Kristian Valen

 Kristian Valen (born 13 October 1974) is a comedian, actor, singer and songwriter originally from Stavanger, Norway.
-Known for comedic impressions, Valen has also pursued a serious music career; his pop music album Listen When Alone was released internationally in Europe and Asia.
+Known for comedic impressions, Valen has also pursued a music career; his pop music album Listen When Alone was released internationally in Europe and Asia.
 Valen was asked by Katherine Jackson to perform his song "Still Here" at the Jackson Family Foundation's Forever Michael: A Celebration of an Icon, the one year Michael Jackson memorial show held in 2010 at Beverly Hilton Hotel the home of the Golden Globes in Los Angeles.

 He took part in Melodi Grand Prix 2017 with the song "You & I".

 Biography

 Early life

 Son of Inge Valen, who played as a footballer for the team Viking FK, Valen was expected to follow in his father's footsteps to become a sportsman.
 However, Valen left the sport of football when he was 16 and wound up hosting a popular radio show in his native city of Stavanger, Norway.
 His quick wit and popular on-air impersonations led Valen to the world of comedy.